Security In A Changing World - POLI9160

 Learning outcomes

-2 Appreciate key issues and dynamics regard conflict and the use of force in international relations.
+2) Appreciate and critically reflect on key issues and dynamics at the forefront of the discipline of international relations, including conflict and the use of force

-3 Demonstrate advanced knowledge of the theoretical debates about the meaning of security in international relations and their relationship to practice
+3) Demonstrate advanced knowledge at the forefront of theoretical debates about the meaning of security in international relations and the relationship between theoretical debate and practice

-5 Apply theoretical and conceptual frameworks to the analysis of politics and international relations
+4) Apply theoretical and conceptual frameworks from the scholarly literature to the analysis of politics and international relations, including through the use of research methods

-7 Conduct research in politics and international relations demonstrating awareness of epistemological, methodological and ethical principles
+5) Conduct self-directed research in politics and international relations to demonstrate detailed awareness of epistemological, methodological and ethical principles.

 Notes